We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 The Amanda Flynn Clinic is the only private inpatient mental health facility in Queensland that caters specifically for young people aged 16- 25 years.
 Young people are admitted voluntarily.
 We use a collaborative model of treatment that is consumer driven and deliver care that is based on their individual strengths.

-Our clinic can accommodate up to 12 young adults and we have a mixture of single and shared rooms.
-There are no bedrooms with ensuites but there are four single bathrooms throughout the clinic.
+Our clinic has a mixture of single and shared rooms.
+There are no bedrooms with ensuites but there are single bathrooms throughout the clinic.
 We are mindful that most people prefer to have single rooms and we will do our best to accommodate requests whenever possible.

 Young adults who are admitted to the Amanda Flynn Clinic also have access to therapeutic day programs focused on recovery that are run at our Recovery College.
 This is located right next door to the clinic and is another part of the Emotional Health Unit.